Washington Bridge (Harlem River): Opening and early years

 Work on the Harlem River Manhattan Bridge was substantially completed in December 1888, and pedestrians with special passes were allowed to informally use it.
 The crossing was turned over to the Harlem River Bridge Commission, which voted to name it after president George Washington in February 1889 in honor of his birthday and the centennial of his inauguration.
 The Washington Bridge's new name also reflected the fact that the nearby Washington Heights and Fort Washington were also named after him.
 The proposed opening date in February was postponed because of bad weather.
-That March, a horse and buggy became the first vehicle to cross the bridge, although it did so without permission, since only pedestrians were allowed to cross at that time.
+That March, a horse and buggy became the first vehicle to cross the bridge.
+At the time, only pedestrians were allowed to cross, but the vehicle's driver deceived guards at the bridge's entrance in letting him cross with his pedestrian-only pass.
 The Hudson River Bridge Commission took ownership of the completed bridge the same month, although the bridge remained closed due to legal disputes.

 By the first week of May 1889, the Evening World reported that pedestrians and vehicles had been using the Washington Bridge for a week.
 Ultimately, the bridge never formally opened because of disagreement between the city and the bridge commission.
 In December 1889, members of the public decided to tear down the barricades that had barred access to the bridge.
 When the first person jumped to his death from the Washington Bridge in August 1890, The New York Times reported that the bridge had been in use for eighteen months.
 However, as late as 1891, the bridge was still recorded as being "unopened" because of disputes over maintenance.